 When finished making your preference adjustments, you’ll want to use the Respring button at the top right of the primary preference pane to save all the changes you make.

-Those interested in giving Lakeside a try can purchase the tweak for $1.19 from the Packix repository via their favorite package manager.
-The tweak supports jailbroken iOS 12 and 13 devices and works on both notched and non-notched iPhones, regardless of Dock style.
+Those interested in giving Lakeside a try can download the tweak for free from sirius247’s repository via their favorite package manager.
+The tweak supports jailbroken iOS 12, 13, and 14 devices and works on both notched and non-notched iPhones, regardless of Dock style.

 Do you plan to add personalization to your iPhone’s Dock with Lakeside?
 Let us know why or why not in the comments section below.